 Make sure to watch our detailed close look at the Asetek Direct Drive hardware and software in our video review to get a complete picture of these products.
 But let’s skip ahead to what makes the Asetek Invicta Wheelbase stand out as one of the best…

-- Polarising Forte Wheel design, but rigid construction and good ergonomic layout with high-quality components for the price.
+• Polarising wheel designs, but Forte and La Prima wheels both have rigid construction and good ergonomic layout with high-quality components for the price.

 But What's The Catch?

-We spoke to Asetek at length about the issues we encountered and they have provided us with the following details of how they will address the issues.
+We spoke to Asetek at length about the issues we encountered and here is how they have been addressed:

-It should be noted that at the time of this article being written, Asetek Simsports have put a hold on shipping to customers while they make the necessary fixes above, so we are confident the issues we encountered during our review process will be resolved before the majority of customers receive their orders.
-We will do our best to keep this article updated with any additional notes on this as information becomes available.
+It should be noted that Asetek Simsports put a hold on shipping to customers while they made the necessary fixes above, so we are confident the issues we encountered during our review process are now resolved, and the updated hardware we have received has had none of these issues or any other QC issues at all.

 Room For Improvement:

-- Proprietary front mount doesn’t use a standard front mounting hole pattern, so it won’t work with current aftermarket front mount brackets available at the time of writing without using one of Asetek’s mounts.
+• Proprietary front mount doesn’t use a standard front mounting hole pattern, so it won’t work with standard aftermarket front mount brackets.
+Simcore has now released a mounting option for the UM1 System.

 Asetek Invicta Vs. Forte Wheelbases